tidyverse/tidyverse.org/content/blog/tidymodels-2022-survey/index.md

 * **Spatial analysis models and methods**: We have started to work on [spatial resampling](https://spatialsample.tidymodels.org/) but want to include more comprehensive support for spatial modeling.

-* **Better serialization tools**: Some frameworks (e.g keras, xgboost, and others) store their models in memory.
+* **Better serialization tools**: Some frameworks (e.g. keras, xgboost, and others) store their models in memory.
 If you save the associated R object, you lose the model results.
 This project would create better tools for saving and reloading model objects.

 [Check out our survey](https://conjoint.qualtrics.com/jfe/form/SV_3gtKaK8G1Z1JC50?Q_CHL=social&Q_SocialSource=tidyverseblog) and tell us what your priorities are!